Synaptics (NASDAQ:SYNA) Price Target Raised to $135.00

-Synaptics (NASDAQ:SYNA – Get Free Report) had its price target increased by equities researchers at TD Cowen from $115.00 to $135.00 in a report issued on Friday, Marketbeat.com reports.
-The brokerage presently has an “outperform” rating on the software maker’s stock.
-TD Cowen’s price objective would indicate a potential upside of 22.48% from the company’s current price.
+Synaptics (NASDAQ:SYNA – Get Free Report) had its target price upped by equities researchers at Susquehanna from $130.00 to $135.00 in a note issued to investors on Friday, Benzinga reports.
+The firm currently has a “positive” rating on the software maker’s stock.
+Susquehanna’s price objective suggests a potential upside of 20.09% from the stock’s current price.

-A number of other research analysts also recently issued reports on SYNA.
-Mizuho decreased their price target on shares of Synaptics from $115.00 to $110.00 and set a “buy” rating for the company in a research note on Friday, November 10th.
-Rosenblatt Securities boosted their price objective on shares of Synaptics from $100.00 to $110.00 and gave the stock a “buy” rating in a research report on Friday, November 10th.
-Needham & Company LLC boosted their price objective on shares of Synaptics from $100.00 to $115.00 and gave the stock a “buy” rating in a research report on Friday, November 10th.
-KeyCorp boosted their price objective on shares of Synaptics from $115.00 to $125.00 and gave the stock an “overweight” rating in a research report on Friday, November 10th.
-Finally, JPMorgan Chase & Co. started coverage on shares of Synaptics in a research report on Friday, December 8th.
+SYNA has been the topic of a number of other research reports.
+TD Cowen lifted their price target on shares of Synaptics from $115.00 to $135.00 and gave the stock an “outperform” rating in a research note on Friday.
+Craig Hallum cut Synaptics from a “buy” rating to a “hold” rating and set a $105.00 price objective for the company. in a report on Friday.
+StockNews.com cut Synaptics from a “hold” rating to a “sell” rating in a report on Monday, January 29th.
+JPMorgan Chase & Co. initiated coverage on Synaptics in a report on Friday, December 8th.
 They set an “overweight” rating and a $130.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of $118.64.
+Finally, Rosenblatt Securities lifted their price objective on Synaptics from $110.00 to $130.00 and gave the company a “buy” rating in a report on Friday.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat.com, Synaptics currently has a consensus rating of “Moderate Buy” and a consensus target price of $123.18.

 Synaptics Stock Up 2.0 %

-Synaptics (NASDAQ:SYNA – Get Free Report) last issued its quarterly earnings results on Thursday, February 8th.
-The software maker reported $0.57 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.46 by $0.11.
+Synaptics (NASDAQ:SYNA – Get Free Report) last announced its quarterly earnings data on Thursday, February 8th.
+The software maker reported $0.57 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.46 by $0.11.
+The business had revenue of $237.00 million for the quarter, compared to the consensus estimate of $235.26 million.
 Synaptics had a negative net margin of 4.07% and a positive return on equity of 7.24%.
-The company had revenue of $237.00 million during the quarter, compared to the consensus estimate of $235.26 million.
-During the same quarter in the previous year, the firm earned $1.47 earnings per share.
-The firm’s quarterly revenue was down 32.9% on a year-over-year basis.
-As a group, research analysts forecast that Synaptics will post -0.49 EPS for the current fiscal year.
+Synaptics’s quarterly revenue was down 32.9% on a year-over-year basis.
+During the same quarter last year, the company posted $1.47 earnings per share.
+As a group, equities research analysts expect that Synaptics will post -0.49 EPS for the current year.

-In other Synaptics news, insider John Mcfarland sold 884 shares of the business’s stock in a transaction on Monday, November 20th.
-The shares were sold at an average price of $105.83, for a total value of $93,553.72.
-Following the transaction, the insider now directly owns 15,183 shares of the company’s stock, valued at approximately $1,606,816.89.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-1.20% of the stock is currently owned by corporate insiders.
+In related news, insider John Mcfarland sold 884 shares of the business’s stock in a transaction that occurred on Monday, November 20th.
+The stock was sold at an average price of $105.83, for a total value of $93,553.72.
+Following the completion of the transaction, the insider now directly owns 15,183 shares in the company, valued at approximately $1,606,816.89.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+1.20% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in SYNA.
-Signaturefd LLC grew its stake in shares of Synaptics by 711.8% during the 3rd quarter.
-Signaturefd LLC now owns 276 shares of the software maker’s stock worth $25,000 after purchasing an additional 242 shares during the period.
-Venturi Wealth Management LLC acquired a new position in shares of Synaptics during the 3rd quarter worth $31,000.
-Fifth Third Bancorp grew its stake in shares of Synaptics by 92.4% during the 3rd quarter.
-Fifth Third Bancorp now owns 433 shares of the software maker’s stock worth $39,000 after purchasing an additional 208 shares during the period.
-Headinvest LLC acquired a new position in shares of Synaptics during the 3rd quarter worth $40,000.
-Finally, Belpointe Asset Management LLC grew its stake in shares of Synaptics by 112.9% during the 1st quarter.
-Belpointe Asset Management LLC now owns 364 shares of the software maker’s stock worth $40,000 after purchasing an additional 193 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Quantbot Technologies LP acquired a new stake in Synaptics in the third quarter valued at about $2,271,000.
+Jump Financial LLC raised its position in Synaptics by 165.5% in the third quarter.
+Jump Financial LLC now owns 64,704 shares of the software maker’s stock valued at $5,787,000 after purchasing an additional 40,331 shares during the last quarter.
+Bank of New York Mellon Corp raised its position in shares of Synaptics by 9.1% during the third quarter.
+Bank of New York Mellon Corp now owns 1,124,477 shares of the software maker’s stock worth $100,573,000 after acquiring an additional 94,015 shares during the last quarter.
+Fifth Third Bancorp raised its position in shares of Synaptics by 92.4% during the third quarter.
+Fifth Third Bancorp now owns 433 shares of the software maker’s stock worth $39,000 after acquiring an additional 208 shares during the last quarter.
+Finally, Inspire Investing LLC raised its position in shares of Synaptics by 49.8% during the second quarter.
+Inspire Investing LLC now owns 3,684 shares of the software maker’s stock worth $315,000 after acquiring an additional 1,224 shares during the last quarter.
 91.51% of the stock is owned by institutional investors and hedge funds.

 Synaptics Incorporated develops, markets, and sells semiconductor products worldwide.
 The company offers AudioSmart for voice and audio processing; ConnectSmart for high-speed video/audio/data connectivity; DisplayLink for transmitting compressed video frames across low bandwidth connections; VideoSmart that enables set-top boxes, over-the-top, streaming devices, soundbars, surveillance cameras, and smart displays; and ImagingSmart solutions.